BIOP/OMERO-scripts/For-users/README.md

 ## Description
 This Fiji script reads a local CSV file containing plate layout information and adds the corresponding **key-value pairs** to each well and its images within a specified OMERO plate or screen.
 The CSV file must follow a specific format where the first two columns define the well position (row and column) and the remaining columns define the key-value pairs to attach.
 A CSV report and a Fiji log file are saved upon completion.

-> The expected CSV format is: `Row, Column, Key1, Key2, Key3, ...` where each row corresponds to one well.
-See the [BIOP wiki](https://wiki-biop.epfl.ch/en/Image_Storage/OMERO/Importation) for full formatting details.
+> The expected CSV format is: `Row, Column, Key1, Key2, Key3, ...` where each row corresponds to one well, with a header.

 ---